digram/bukua-auth/README.md

-# Login with Bukua for Laravel
+# Login with Bukua OAuth for Laravel

 This package simplifies **OAuth-based authentication** using Bukua in Laravel applications.